 \section{Introduction}

-In stepped wedge cluster randomized trials (SW-CRTs), interventions are sequentially rolled out to clusters (such as hospitals or clinics) over multiple periods.\cite{Hussey2007} Once a cluster has crossed over to the intervention condition, it remains in the intervention until the end of the trial.
-Three major types of SW-CRT designs exist depending on whether different or the same individuals are included in each cluster-period: cross-sectional, closed-cohort, or open-cohort designs.\cite{Copas2015} Although these designs are often conceptualized and presented in distinct time periods, in practice, recruiting individuals continuously over time is almost always the case.
-Nevin et al.\cite{Nevins2024} reviewed 160 SW-CRTs published from January 2016 to March 2022, and found that 76.3\% were cross-sectional SW-CRTs.
-Among these trials, 95.1\% implemented continuous-time individual recruitment.
-Despite this practice, most existing methodological developments for cross-sectional designs are based on regression models with discrete time periods that rarely reflect the nature of the individual recruitment process.\cite{Hooper2019, Hooper2021} Figure \ref{fig:stepped_wedge_design} depicts two SW-CRTs with either discrete sampling or continuous recruitment of the participants.
-Under discrete sampling designs, individuals are recruited at fixed time points (typically once per period), whereas continuous recruitment designs allow individuals to enter the trial at arbitrary times within each period.
-This distinction was first mentioned when Copas et al.\cite{Copas2015} identified ``continuous recruitment short exposure designs'' as designs in which individuals are recruited continuously, exposed only briefly, and assessed just once under either control or intervention condition.
-Hooper and Copas\cite{Hooper2019} emphasized the need to distinguish continuous recruitment designs from discrete sampling in the design and analysis of SW-CRTs; they have pointed out that understanding continuous recruitment characteristics is essential for identifying contamination risks and informing appropriate design and analysis decisions.
+In stepped wedge cluster randomized trials (SW-CRTs), interventions are sequentially rolled out to clusters (such as hospitals or clinics) over multiple periods.\cite{Hussey2007} Once a cluster has crossed over to the intervention condition, it remains in the intervention for the duration of the trial.
+Three major types of SW-CRT designs are commonly distinguished depending on whether different or the same individuals are included in each cluster-period: cross-sectional, closed-cohort, and open-cohort designs.\cite{Copas2015} Of note, these categories can also be viewed as points along a continuum of sampling structures, where the degree of overlap in participants across periods ranges from none (cross-sectional) to complete (closed-cohort), with open-cohort designs reflecting varying degrees of participant turnover between these two extremes.\cite{Kasza2020} Although these designs are often conceptualized and presented in terms of distinct time periods, in practice, individuals are almost always recruited continuously over time.
+Nevins et al.\cite{Nevins2024} reviewed 160 SW-CRTs published from January 2016 to March 2022 and found that 76.3\% were cross-sectional SW-CRTs, among which 95.1\% implemented continuous-time individual recruitment.
+Nevertheless, most existing methodological developments for cross-sectional designs are based on regression models with discrete time periods that rarely reflect the nature of the individual recruitment process.\cite{Hooper2019, Hooper2021} Figure~ \ref{fig:stepped_wedge_design} depicts two SW-CRTs with either discrete sampling or continuous recruitment of participants.
+Under a discrete sampling design, individuals are recruited at fixed time points (typically once per period), whereas a continuous recruitment design allows individuals to enter the trial at distinct time points within each period according to an underlying continuous-time recruitment process.
+This distinction was first discussed by Copas et al.,\cite{Copas2015} who identified ``\emph{continuous recruitment short exposure designs}'' as those in which individuals are recruited continuously, exposed only briefly, and assessed once under either the control or intervention condition.
+Hooper and Copas\cite{Hooper2019} further emphasized the need to distinguish continuous recruitment designs from discrete sampling in the design and analysis of SW-CRTs, noting that understanding continuous recruitment characteristics is essential for identifying contamination risks and informing appropriate design and analysis decisions.